JoelDiaz222/pg_gem/README.md

 - [pgvector](https://github.com/pgvector/pgvector) for the vector datatype
 - [FastEmbed-rs](https://github.com/Anush008/fastembed-rs) for the embedding library
     - [A fork](https://github.com/JoelDiaz222/fastembed-rs) has been done to support returning a contiguous buffer of embeddings
 - [Text Embeddings Inference](https://github.com/huggingface/text-embeddings-inference) for gRPC protocol reference
-    - [A fork](https://github.com/JoelDiaz222/text-embeddings-inference) has been done for generating batches of embeddings using gRPC
+    - [A fork](https://github.com/JoelDiaz222/text-embeddings-inference) has been done for generating batches ofembeddings using gRPC